nohelloinfo/nohello/index.md

-## Please don't just say "hello"
+# Please don't just say "hello"

-Chances are you were sent here by someone within Slack, IRC or another chat after you've started the conversation just saying "Hello" or "Good Morning!" waiting for a response and now you're curios what they tried to tell you with this link…
+Chances are you were sent here by someone within Slack, IRC or another chat after you've started the conversation just saying **"Hello"** or **"Good Morning!"** waiting for a response and now you're curios what they tried to tell you with this link...

-### Have I done something wrong?
+## Have I done something wrong?

 Well, yes and no: